 Working in partnership across the Council or with partners, in the planning phase, commissioners can get a sense of what needs to be done and what levers to include to add value.
-With scarce resources, it is important when commissioning that we have clearly defined outcomes and take account of our commitment to reverse biodiversity loss, any potential adverse impact on climate change, supporting our vision for achieving carbon net zero, any impact on the equality of opportunity for all to live an active and healthy life and support for a growing economy, providing people and businesses with access to, and develop, a good range of diverse work opportunities.
+With scarce resources, it is important when commissioning that we have clearly defined outcomes and take account of our commitment to reverse biodiversity loss, any potential adverse impact on climate change, supporting our vision for achieving carbon net zero, any impact on the equality of opportunity for all to live an active and healthy life and support for a growing economy, providing people and businesses with access to, and developing a good range of diverse work opportunities.

 Following the approval of the Commissioning Strategy by Cabinet the focus for 2024/25 has been the development of an implementation plan.
-For quarters 3 and 4 of 2024/25 and as we move to 2025/26 the service is focused on delivering the plan across different service areas.